aliAljaffer/aliAljaffer.github.io/src/data/catus-locatus.md

 Publish date: `2025-07-01`

-## Work In Progress

-I'm working on redeploying this project using a different database and hosting provider!
-It's currently using Supabase for DB and is hosted on Vercel.

-You can check out the current version here: [Catus Locatus](https://cl.alialjaffer.com/)

-Github repositroy: [aliAljaffer/catus-locatus](https://github.com/aliAljaffer/catus-locatus)

 ## (2025-10-30) Major Update: Deploying to Kubernetes

 I was sponsored by [Saudi Digital Academy (SDA)](https://sda.edu.sa/) to attend a 3-month [DevOps & Cloud Computing Bootcamp](https://sda.edu.sa/ar/bootcamp/299) conducted by IronHack [(IronHack's version of the bootcamp)](https://www.ironhack.com/de-en/devops-cloud-computing/remote).
 In it, I improved my skills in Bash scripting, Linux, GitOps, Azure, Ansible, Terraform, Kubernetes, and more.
 As part of the final project, we were given the task of deploying a three-tier application onto a Kubernetes Cluster (Azure Kubernetes Service).
 The application code was provided to us, but I chose to deploy this app instead.

 You can find the source code of the Kubernetes-deployed version here: [aliAljaffer/catus-locatus-k8s](https://github.com/aliAljaffer/catus-locatus-k8s)

+## Legacy Version (PRE-DEVOPS BOOTCAMP)

+I'm working on redeploying this project using a different database and hosting provider!
+It's currently using Supabase for DB and is hosted on Vercel.

+You can check out the current version here: [Catus Locatus](https://cl.alialjaffer.com/)

+Github repositroy: [aliAljaffer/catus-locatus](https://github.com/aliAljaffer/catus-locatus)

 ## Demo